Riverscapes/arcGNAT/About-GNAT-Projects.md

 A GNAT realization represents steps 1 and 2 in the current GNAT workflow.

-1. Initial Network Topology Table is Generated
+1. Initial Network Topology table is generated
-2. Network Attributes and Errors are identified
+2. Network features and errors are identified
-3. Network Errors are Cleaned up
+3. Network topology errors are fixed (manually in GIS software).
-4. Regenerate Topology table, if needed.
+4. Return to step 1 and repeat as needed.

 Params